deepset-ai/haystack-home/content/blog/cpu-optimized-models-with-fastrag/index.md

 ## fastRAG: Intel Labs’ Framework for Efficient RAG

-fastRAG is a research framework developed by Intel Labs for efficient and optimized retrieval augmented generative (RAG) pipelines.
-It incorporates state-of-the-art large language models (LLMs) and information retrieval capabilities. fastRAG is fully compatible with Haystack and includes novel and efficient retrieval augmented generation (RAG) modules designed for efficient deployment on Intel hardware, including client and server CPUs (Xeon) and the [Intel Gaudi AI accelerator](https://www.intel.com/content/www/us/en/products/details/processors/ai-accelerators/gaudi.html).
+fastRAG is a research framework developed by Intel Labs for efficient and optimized RAG pipelines.
+It incorporates state-of-the-art large language models (LLMs) and information retrieval capabilities. fastRAG is fully compatible with Haystack and includes novel and efficient RAG modules designed for efficient deployment on Intel hardware, including client and server CPUs (Xeon) and the [Intel Gaudi AI accelerator](https://www.intel.com/content/www/us/en/products/details/processors/ai-accelerators/gaudi.html).

 The fastRAG [GitHub repository](https://github.com/IntelLabs/fastRAG) provides extensive documentation on each component available in the framework, comprehensive examples, and easy installation instructions for optimized backends.
 The framework utilizes optimized extensions to popular deep learning frameworks such as PyTorch.

 One such extension is [Optimum Intel](https://github.com/huggingface/optimum-intel), an open-source library that extends the Hugging Face Transformers library and takes advantage of Intel® Advanced Vector Extensions 512 (Intel® AVX-512), Vector Neural Network Instructions (VNNI), and Intel® Advanced Matrix Extensions (Intel® AMX) on Intel CPUs to accelerate models.
 AMX accelerated inference is introduced in PyTorch 2.0 and the [Intel Extension for PyTorch (IPEX)](https://github.com/intel/intel-extension-for-pytorch).

 **Intel** and **deepset** are key members in [**Open Platform for Enterprise AI (OPEA)**](https://opea.dev/), a project recently announced by [**LF AI & Data Foundation**](https://lfaidata.foundation/).
-OPEA aims to accelerate secure, cost-effective generative AI (GenAI) deployments for businesses by driving interoperability across a diverse and heterogeneous ecosystem, starting with retrieval-augmented generation (RAG).
+OPEA aims to accelerate secure, cost-effective generative AI (GenAI) deployments for businesses by driving interoperability across a diverse and heterogeneous ecosystem, starting with RAG.

 ## Optimization Process: Quantization